bitnami/charts/bitnami/airflow/README.md

 [Learn more about Ingress controllers](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

-### HTTPS for Webserver
+### HTTPS for Web server

 By default, this chart assumes TLS is managed by the Ingress Controller and terminates the TLS connection in the Ingress Controller.
 This can be done by setting `ingress.enabled` and `ingress.tls` parameters to `true` as explained in the section above.
-However, it is possible to configure TLS encryption for the Airflow Webserver directly by setting the `web.tls.enabled` parameter to `true`.
+However, it is possible to configure TLS encryption for the Airflow Web server directly by setting the `web.tls.enabled` parameter to `true`.

 It is necessary to create a secret containing the TLS certificates and pass it to the chart via the `web.tls.existingSecret` parameter.
 The secret should contain a `tls.crt` and `tls.key` keys including the certificate and key files respectively.
 For example: